Are you an expert on stress management at work? If not, this post is for you.

 Strategy 7: Practice Relaxation Techniques

 Relaxation techniques are great to do anywhere or anytime.
 They are perfect for the busy executive to help with stress management.
 Yoga and mindfulness are also exceptional for daily stress relief.
 Right when you wake up to set an intention for your day or quickly for a few minutes at the office to reset and calm your mind.
-Deep breathing exercises can help calm your mind and ease stress from the workday.
+Deep breathing exercises can help calm your mind and ease the stress from the workday.

 Meditation can also be useful for executives to set intentions on, particularly stressful days, before an important meeting or when you’re feeling unfocused and unproductive.
 Executives can try a meditation headband which can help improve stress response and reduce stress and anxiety.